Federal judge orders freeze on police promotions system in Prince George’s after lawsuit alleges bias

 The recommended changes, Chuang wrote, must “reduce or eliminate the adverse impact and discrimination against Black and Hispanic officers.”

-“We have spoken out against discriminatory practices in the hiring and promotion processes since at least 2016, and are hopeful about this first step of many towards improvement,” said Lt.
-Thomas Boone, the president of the United Black Police Officers Association and a plaintiff in the suit.
+“We have spoken out against discriminatory practices in the hiring and promotion processes since at least 2016, and are hopeful about this first step of many towards improvement,” Lt.
+Thomas Boone, the president of the United Black Police Officers Association and a plaintiff in the suit, said in a statement.
 “The end goal will always be to create a fair and just environment for Black and Brown officers so that we can better serve our community.”

 Chuang in his opinion cited the details outlined in the expert report he ordered unsealed in February, which alleged racist conduct by officers and said that the department did little to intervene.